harihaysrun/coffee/README.md

     - After extensive testing, I discovered that this seems to be a Foursquare issue, so I've contacted Foursquare's support for help.
 I'm still waiting for a response from them to this day
     - Thank you Neel for letting me use your keys & taking some time out to figure out what went wrong, appreciate your help very much

-3. UI not working as smoothly on iOS 15
-    - when Apple shifted the position of the search bar in Safari to the bottom, it made my UI work not as smoothly as I thought it would.
-Here's the thing that bugs me the most:
-        - The discover box is hidden below the 100% height of the browser window
-        - If you're not familiar with how iOS 15 works, when you scroll up, the search bar collapses
-        - And when it collapses, it exposes the rest of my discover box (which I've purposely hidden for aesthetic purposes)

 ## Feedbacks I've received
 1. Other than the regions, perhaps I could add in another dropdown to sort the shops according to types of coffee (like the ones in the randomiser)
     - **Did I implement this feature?** No
-    - **Why?** Information derivedfrom Foursquare Venue API is not extensive enough and doesn't include further info
+    - **Why?** Information derived from Foursquare Venue API is not extensive enough
-    - **What could I have done?** My initial plan was to use Foursquare Places API, since it seems to have more information, however due to unexpected errors I faced when trying to make the API call (authorization keys, Client ID & Client Secret not working, CORS errors), I've decided to stick to the Venues API since it was working for me
+    - **What could I have done?** My initial plan was to use Foursquare Places API, since it contains more information.
+However, due to unexpected errors I faced (authorization keys, Client ID & Client Secret not working, CORS errors), I've decided to stick to the Venues API since it was working for me

 2. Make some indication for CTA buttons
     - **Did I implement this feature?** Yes